Meditation Yoga Hike

 Trail and Road conditions: This hike is not particularly long (4 miles round trip, 500 foot elevation gain), but there are two challenges.
 One, the trail is rough at times, with roots and rocks, so this will be part of our yoga balance practice!
 Secondly, we will drive about 10 miles on gravel road, but the road is in good condition, not many potholes.
 And the good news is that this hike gets very few people on it, unlike the hordes at Lake 22 and other easier access hikes.

-What to Bring: Small backpack, a lunch, layers of clothes, rain gear just in case.
+What to Bring: Small backpack, a lunch, layers of clothes, towel or mat to sit on.
+Well behaved dogs welcome (although ours misbehaves a bit!).

 How to Get there: We will discuss car pooling.